jrwesolo/docker_centos_with_chef/README.md

 # CentOS with Chef

-This is a docker image that is based on official [CentOS](https://registry.hub.docker.com/_/centos/) docker image.
+This is a docker image based on the official [CentOS](https://registry.hub.docker.com/_/centos/) docker image.
 The changes to the image are:

 * Time zone is set to UTC
 * Updated system using yum